MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/caching.md

 * [Global object identification](https://graphql.org/learn/global-object-identification/) can be used to unequivocally identify an entity in GraphQL.
 This tool let client developers easily maintain their [local GraphQL cache](https://graphql.org/learn/caching/).

 ## gRPC
-gRPC, like GraphQL, hijacks the HTTP protocol, so it cannot easily befeit from the native HTTP cache.
+gRPC, like GraphQL, hijacks the HTTP protocol, so it cannot easily benefit from the native HTTP cache.
 However, default implementations of gRPC let API designers leverage [ETag-based HTTP caching][gRPC: ETag] through the definition of a string-typed field named `etag`, that will contain the [ETag][ETag (RFC 7232)] identifier in it.

 In addition, gRPC can also use:

 * _Application cache_ in the server side.
-* _Local cache_ in the client side as long as we implement a robust identifiers model, as the Goblat Object Identification proposal of GraphQL.
+* _Local cache_ in the client side as long as we implement a robust identifiers model, as the Global Object Identification proposal of GraphQL.